stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/02-displaying-custom-assets-with-display-pages/02-defining-fields-to-contribute.markdown

 The methods work as follows:

-* *getkey()* returns the asset field name.
+* `getkey()` returns the asset field name.

-* *getLabel(Locale locale)* passes in the `locale` paramter and returns the language key for the field's display title.
+* `getLabel(Locale locale)` passes in the `locale` parameter and returns the language key for the field's display title.

-* *getType()* returns the type for the asset field (i.e. text, image, html).
+* `getType()` returns the type for the asset field (i.e. text, image, html).

-* *getValue(T model, Locale locale)* passes in the model type and a `locale` as, and returns the field data.
+* `getValue(T model, Locale locale)` passes in the model type and a `locale` and returns the field data.

-Each field that you want to contribute for use in an Asset Display Page will have it's own implementation of `AssetDisplayContributorFields`.
+Every field you want to contribute for use in an Asset Display Page must have its own implementation of `AssetDisplayContributorFields`.
 For an example implementation you can look at the `JournalArticleLastEditorNameAssetDisplayContributorField`:

         @Component(
           property = "model.class.name=com.liferay.journal.model.JournalArticle",